 - Copy Me pages are available at www.projectwild.org

-The activity guides are available by attending an approved Growing Up WILD educator workshop, which is listed at the bottom of this page.
+The activity guides are available by attending an approved Growing Up WILD educator workshop, which can be found on our Events Calendar.
 Workshops are offered throughout Ohio by the Ohio Project WILD Volunteer Facilitator Network and by Ohio Division of Wildlife staff.
 Centers and organizations can also request private training workshops for their staff.
 Contact the Wildlife Education Coordinator to request a private training.

 Kindergarten through second grade teachers: there's a new Growing Up WILD program for you!
 The Ohio Division of Wildlife and the Ohio Resource Center partnered on a grant from the Ohio EPA's Ohio Environmental Education Fund to create modified Growing Up WILD lessons that help you use Science and Social Studies to boost your English Language Arts and Mathematics lessons.
 This new program is called Curious KIDSS.

 Curious KIDSS workshops are now being offered around the state.
 Upcoming workshops can be found at the bottom of this page.
 If you already have a Growing Up WILD guide, feel free to use the modified lessons online at Curious KIDSS!